 Through the Alps

 For those who are interested in more than just transport between points A and B, trains in Austria also offer scenic routes.
-One of the most scenic routes, between Innsbruck (Tyrol) and Feldkich (Vorarlberg), takes you through the wild alpine landscape of Arlberg.
+One of the most scenic routes, between Innsbruck (Tyrol) and Feldkirch (Vorarlberg), takes you through the wild alpine landscape of Arlberg.
 The north-south route between Salzburg (Salzburgerland) and Villach (Carinthia) takes you through the Tauern massif.
 Even though the summer months attract the most train tourists to Austria, a midwinter rail trip may also be a good way to do your skiing holiday.
 Many of Austria’s most popular ski resorts, such as St. Anton, Zillertal, Badgastein, Kitzbühel, Seefeld, Zell am See and Schladming, are easily reached by train.

 Austria’s main railway company ÖBB offers three different classes on board the trains; Economy, First and Business Class.
 The biggest difference is more space, food service, seat reservations and extra service, the more you pay for the ticket.
 Most of the trains in Austria are modern and have ample space, even in economy class.
 Hence, there is no point paying for the more expensive classes, unless you feel the need to travel more extravagantly and enjoy a bit more luxury and tranquillity during the trip.

-ÖBB also runs nightly couchette or sleeper car services between Austria and a number of cities in Germany, Switzerland and Italy.
+ÖBB also runs nightly couchette or sleeper car services between Austria and several cities in Germany, Switzerland and Italy.
 You can even bring your car or motorcycle with you on the overnight trains.
-This service saves you for long days on motorways through Europe, and you can enjoy a good night’s sleep on your way to next the destination.
+This service saves you from long days on motorways through Europe, and you can enjoy a good night’s sleep on your way to next the destination.
 For more info, see more on ÖBB’s Nightjet website.

 Special train trips